dastarruer/remote-repo-name/docs/README.md

 ```
 python3 main.py
 ```
 You will find the exported `.obj` file in `model/`.

-## TODO:
-- Export to glb file ✅
-- Embed in gsites ✅
+If you want to impress your teacher on a presentation, upload the model to SketchFab (after zipping `model/`).
+You can then embed it in Google Sites or something.